Click photos to enlarge.

 – Crankshaft and connecting rod feature a special carburizing and quenching treatment to maximize rigidity

 Digital Fuel Injection

-– Self adjusts to atmospheric changes for easier starting, sharper throttle response and optimized power, and power stability when jumping/landing
+– Self-adjusts to atmospheric changes for easier starting, sharper throttle response and optimized power and stability when jumping/landing

-– Ultra-fine atomizing injector with 12 holes sprays particles with a droplet size of 60µ for smooth power deliver and smooth engine response throughout the throttle range
+– Ultra-fine atomizing injector with 10 holes sprays particles with a droplet size of 60 microns for smooth power delivery and engine response throughout the throttle range

 – Using two linked shafts, the throttle body opens more quickly after reaching the 3/8 open position

 – Lightweight throttle body is approximately half the weight of a FCR carburetor, saving over one pound in weight